iggym/goaddressapi/README.md

 ```
 go install
 ```
-4. Run the server by typing the following command in your terminal.
+4. Run the server by typing the following command in your terminal. (the command below assumes a [correctly configured](https://golang.org/doc/install#testing) Go toolchain)
 ```
 goaddressapi
 ```